Recalibrating binary probabilistic classifiers: Illustration

-The example presented in this section illustrates the impact of the recalibration methods and assumptions discussed in Section~\ref{se:approaches} on certain characteristics of the target distribution: \begin{itemize} \item The class 1 posterior probabilities. \item The mean of the class 1 posterior probabilities (which ought to equal the class~1 prior probability). \item The AUC implied by the class 1 posterior probabilities. \item The mean of the square root of the class 1 posterior probabilities as an expample of a concave functional of the posterior probabilities. \end{itemize} For the example we chose discrete source and target distributions of a feature with values in an ordered set with 17 elements.
+The illustrative example presented in this section shows the impact of the recalibration methods and assumptions discussed in Section~\ref{se:approaches} on the following characteristics of the target distribution: \begin{itemize} \item The class~1 posterior probabilities. \item The mean of the class~1 posterior probabilities (which ought to equal the class~1 prior probability). \item The AUC implied by the class~1 posterior probabilities. \item The mean of the square root of the class~1 posterior probabilities as an example involving a concave function of the posterior probabilities. \end{itemize} For the example discrete source and target distributions of a feature (called score in the following) with values in an ordered set with 17 elements were chosen.
 These distributions may be interpreted as empirical distributions of samples with many ties or as the genuine distributions of discrete scores or ratings.
 For instance, the major credit rating agencies Standard \& Poor's, Moody's and Fitch use rating scales with 17 to 19 different grades.

-The source distribution is specified as follows: (1) The conditional feature distribution for class 0 is a binomial distribution with success probability 0.4, the conditional feature distribution for class 1 is a binomial distribution with success probability 0.55.
-The number of trials for both binomial distributions is 16.
-(2) The class 1 prior probability is $p=0.01$.
+The source distribution is fully specified as follows: \begin{itemize} \item[(1)] The conditional feature distribution for class~0 is a binomial distribution with success probability 0.4, the conditional feature distribution for class~1 is a binomial distribution with success probability 0.55.
+The number of trials for both binomial distributions is 16 such that the support of the distribution is the set $\{0, 1, \ldots, 16\}$. \item[(2)] The class~1 prior probability is $p=0.01$. \end{itemize}

-The target distribution is incompletely specified as follows: (1) The unconditional feature distribution is a binomial distribution with number of trials 16 whose success probability is a Vasicek-distributed random variable with mean 0.3 and correlation parameter 0.3.
-(2) The target class 1 prior probability is $q=0.05$.
+The target distribution is incompletely specified as follows: \begin{itemize} \item[(1)] The unconditional feature distribution is a binomial distribution with number of trials 16 whose success probability is a Vasicek-distributed random variable (Section~2.2 of \citealp{meyer2009estimation}) with mean 0.3 and correlation parameter 0.3. \item[(2)] The target class~1 prior probability is $q=0.05$. \end{itemize}